Who does this licence apply to?

 Visiting foreign amateurs may operate for up to 90 days under the provisions of the General User Radio Licence for Amateur Radio Operators.

 Amateur equipment such as repeaters, beacons and fixed links must be individually licensed as they require coordination with other radio services.
-You can apply for a radio licence for repeaters, beacons and fixed links online or contact an approved radio engineer or certifier to apply for the licence on your behalf.
+You can apply for a radio licence for repeaters, beacons and fixed links by contacting an approved radio engineer or certifier.

 Searching for a callsign

 Both amateur operator certificate holders and club stations that have an associated callsign can be found online in SMART.
-The New Zealand Association of Radio Transmitters (NZART) also publish an annual 'Callbook' of amateur operator callsign holders.
+A 'Callbook' of amateur operator callsign holders is also published by the New Zealand Association of Radio Transmitters (NZART).